ThomasKrauss/Reconnect/Install-instructions.md

 The installation is in separated in four simple and straightforward steps.
+Then you may create a project of your own.

 1. Set up
 2. Install some libraries
 3. Install some external programs
 4. How to launch the Reconnect project after installation
+5. Create a test project

 1. Set up